Have you heard of Forces Help to Buy?

 What are the benefits of Forces Help to Buy?

 Normally things like being abroad for long periods of time can affect your credit rating making it harder to get on the property market.
 We work with specialist lenders who take into account your career and job role.
-They view each application on a case by case basis too meaning you might think you won’t qualify when in fact you do for the forces help to buy scheme.
+They view each forces help to buy application on a case by case basis too meaning you might think you won’t qualify when in fact you do for the forces help to buy scheme.

 You can apply for the loan online through the JPA (Joint Personnel Administration) system and can seek advice on their application through your Chain of Command and staff and personnel support detachment.